Skip to main content

 relationships: [

-// Fact to product
+// Fact to dimensions

 relationship(fct_sales.product_id > dim_products.id, true),